luciabarb/RiboScanner/README.md

 To use a FASTA file instead, simply provide it as the argument to --input.

 > The argument `--column_sequence` should be the column in your dataframe that includes the sequences to predict.
-> Note that you should replace `pretrained_models/*.pth` with the actual path to the pre-trained models available on this page.
+> Note that you should replace `./example_data/input.txt` with the actual path to the file available on this page.

 The output is a tab-separated file.
 The first columns are identical to those provided in the input dataframe, followed by the sequence length (`length_sequence`) and the predicted GFP levels (`predictions_GFP`).